Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 * This menu is intended for private matches, not public cheating.
 * Bots climb ladders weirdly.
 I believe this is from some edits I did for "Bot Combat" in the mod files, but plan to fix this in a future release.
 * When spawning trickshot platforms, they bug out a little bit but they are still usable.
 In the future I plan to make them less buggy, but for now theyre functional.
+* Bots sometimes get stuck inder walkways and ladders when Bot Combat is turned OFF.
+When they stay stuck for too long, they teleport out so they can continue to run around the map.

 ## Credits